 - 1. To provide guidelines for recording and reporting revenues and expenses of Colorado's behavioral health services delivery system.
-They are intended to be: - responsive to the informational needs of Colorado's behavioral health system, - sensitive to constraints and limitations on accounting for and reporting on revenues and expenses within the behavioral health system, and - incorporative of generally accepted accounting principles and auditing standards and procedures. - 2.
+They are intended to be: - Responsive to the informational needs of Colorado's behavioral health system, - Sensitive to constraints and limitations on accounting for and reporting on revenues and expenses within the behavioral health system, and - Incorporative of generally accepted accounting principles and auditing standards and procedures. - 2.
 To provide a comprehensive cost reporting system for Colorado's behavioral health providers.
-The cost reporting system is intended to: - define cost classification and basic cost accounting standards; - capture cost data for services provided; - capture utilization for those services with Current Procedural Technology/Healthcare Common Procedural Coding System (CPT/HCPCS) codes that are included in the Uniform Service Coding Standards Manual, regardless of funding source and/or program; - capture Relative Value Unit (RVU) weights for services with Current Procedural Technology/Healthcare Common Procedural Coding System (CPT/HCPCS) codes that are included in the Uniform Service Coding Standards Manual; and - calculate a base cost per unit of service unique to each center or clinic for RVU-based services provided with Current Procedural Technology/Healthcare Common Procedural Coding System (CPT/HCPCS) codes that are included in the Uniform Service Coding Standards Manual, regardless of funding source and/or program. - calculate a cost per day unique to each center or clinic for non-RVU-based residential and inpatient services provided with Current Procedural Technology/Healthcare Common Procedural Coding System (CPT/HCPCS) codes that are included in the Uniform Service Coding Standards Manual, regardless of funding source and/or program.
+The cost reporting system is intended to: - Define cost classification and basic cost accounting standards; - Capture cost data for services provided; - Capture utilization for those services with Current Procedural Technology/Healthcare Common Procedural Coding System (CPT/HCPCS) codes that are included in the Uniform Service Coding Standards Manual, regardless of funding source and/or program; - Capture Relative Value Unit (RVU) weights for services with Current Procedural Technology/Healthcare Common Procedural Coding System (CPT/HCPCS) codes that are included in the Uniform Service Coding Standards Manual; and - Calculate a base cost per unit of service unique to each provider for RVU-based services provided with Current Procedural Technology/Healthcare Common Procedural Coding System (CPT/HCPCS) codes that are included in the Uniform Service Coding Standards Manual, regardless of funding source and/or program. - Calculate a cost per day unique to each provider for non-RVU-based residential and inpatient services provided with Current Procedural Technology/Healthcare Common Procedural Coding System (CPT/HCPCS) codes that are included in the Uniform Service Coding Standards Manual, regardless of funding source and/or program.